mmgreiner/heif-image/readme.md

 ## Exif

 Another question is to get as much information about the image as possible.
-This information is stored in the image file in the **Exchangeable image file format** Exif.
-According to [wikipedia][exif],
+This information is stored in the image file in the Exchangeable image file format Exif.
+According to [Wikipedia Exif][exif]:

 > **Exchangeable image file format** (officially **Exif**, according to JEIDA/JEITA/CIPA specifications)[5] is a standard that specifies formats for images, sound, and ancillary tags used by digital cameras (including smartphones), scanners and other systems handling image and sound files recorded by digital cameras.